Cloudera Documentation

 4. Provide your username and password.

 If any details are missing or invalid, an error message appears.
-Review the fields, fix the issues, and test the connection again.
+Review and update the fields, and test the connection again.

 6. If the test is successful, click CONNECT to establish the connection.